argia.eus

 Eucalyptus plantations in the Hernani Cartola environment.
 Baso Bizia has also denounced that it is an "arboricide" that "has no doubt".
 Urko Apaolaza - ARGIA CC-BY-SA

-But even though the law is “good news,” some warnings have also been given to him.
-The Eguzki Group, for example, has considered that if so far nature restoration projects have not been carried out “it has not been for lack of a law or regulation” and has set as an example what happened with the Lemoiz nuclear power plant or the Txingudi Plan, “it has been 30 years and it is still not fulfilled”.
+But although the law is “good news”, they have also made nuances to him.
+The Eguzki Group, for example, has considered that if so far nature restoration projects have not been carried out “it has not been for lack of a law or regulation” and has set as an example what happened with the Lemoiz nuclear power plant or the Txingudi Plan, “it has been 30 years and still does not happen”.

 The concrete center of Lemoiz has been in the cove of Basorda for decades.
 "The Basque Government, however, has done nothing, even though it has been in its hands since 2019," says Eguzki.
 José A. Solís - Wikimedia Commons